 2.3 Surface modification

 The polymer solutions were deposited on the surface of the grafted samples by spin coater (1,000 rpm, 1 min) to produce a homogeneous polymer layer of unified thickness.
-To initiate the coupling, a source of UV-C light (280 nm) was used for 1 h at the distance of 2 cm from the samples.
+To initiate the coupling, a source of UV-C light (280 nm, with intensity 2000 mW/cm2) was used for 1 h at the distance of 2 cm from the samples.
 The chemical grafting and surface modification steps are demonstrated in Fig. 1.

 2.4 Methods of characterization

-To confirm the chemical bonding between the surface of metal/alloys and the organic layer on one side and then, between the organic layer with the polymer on the second side, Raman spectroscopy was used to detect the vibrational modes of molecules involved.
-Further, the technique of surface-enhanced Raman spectroscopy (SERS) was used to generate a peak distribution map of the salt on the surface of the grafted samples.
+To confirm the chemical bonding between the surface of metal/alloys and the organic layer on one side and then, between the organic layer with the polymer on the second side, Raman spectroscopy was measured on portable ProRaman-L spectrometer (Laser power 15 mW) Raman spectrometer with 785 nm excitation wavelength.
+Spectra were measured 30 times, each of them with 3 s accumulation time to detect the vibrational modes of molecules involved.
+Further, the technique of surface-enhanced Raman spectroscopy (SERS) was used to generate a peak distribution map of the activated and reduced salt on the surface of the grafted samples.
+The usage of the SERS technique was chosen for the mapping due to the high accuracy of detection (single molecule level) to give precise distribution map of the activated, reduced, and grafted alkoxy amine, which the usage of the standard Raman is not able to constrict, and to stack the spectra accurately at this stage of the modification process.

-Changes in the surface morphology and the roughness (Ra) of pristine samples (SS or Ti) before and after the grafting and the deposition of the polymer were measured by a confocal laser scanning microscope (CM; Olympus OLS 3100) on a micron scale.
+Changes in the surface roughness (Ra) of pristine samples (SS or Ti) before and after the grafting and the deposition of the polymer were measured by a confocal laser scanning microscope (CLSM; Olympus OLS 3100) using magnification lens (x50) without optical zoom, the roughness was calculated using the automatic calibration and it was collected from 10 different positions and then the average was calculated to acquire accurate roughness on a micron scale.

 The electrokinetic potential of all samples was determined by SurPASS instrument (Anton Paar, Austria) in a cell with an adjustable gap at RT and pH of 6.7.
 The experimental error of the measurement was ± 5 %.
 For the determination of the zeta potential, the streaming current method and the Helmholtz-Smoluchowski equation were used.
 Specific surface area and pore volume were determined from nitrogen adsorption/desorption isotherms with a NOVA3200 (Quantachrome Instruments) using NovaWin software.
 The samples were degassed for 24 h at 60 °C. Brunauer-Emmett−Teller (BET) analysis was applied to determine the total surface area and Barrett−Joyner−Halenda (BJH) model for pores volume.

 The spatial distributions and the concentrations of the surface elements for both stainless steel and titanium (pristine and modified) were characterized by Scanning Electron Microscopy (SEM) with embedded Energy Dispersive X-ray Spectroscopy (EDX) (Tescan Lyra 3 GMU).
-The X-ray Photoelectron Spectroscopy (XPS) results were also used to determine the thickness of the layer (organic layer + polymer) as was demonstrated before [28].
+The X-ray photoelectron spectroscopy (XPS) was performed using an Omicron Nanotechnology ESCAProbeP spectrometer fitted with monochromated Al K Alpha X-ray source working at 1486.6 eV, to study the composition and these results were also used to determine the thickness of the layer (organic layer + polymer) as was demonstrated before [28].
 For this purpose the well known equation I/I0=exp(-d/λ sin θ) was used , where d is the layer thickness, λ is the free path of the photoelectron in the organic layer, angle θ with respect to the plain surface was 90o and I/I0 is the ratio of detected intensities of the elements Fe/Ti before and after the modification.